andreashlarsen/Shape2SAS/README.md

 ### Example 3: Structure factors - repulsion and aggregation
 Structure factors can be added.
 This will affect the calculated scattering but not the displayed $p(r)$.
-Below a sample of ellipsoids with semi-axes 50, 60, and 50 Å with hard-sphere repulsion (hard-sphere radius, r_hs, of 60 Å:
+Below a sample of ellipsoids with semi-axes 50, 60, and 50 Å with hard-sphere repulsion with volume fraction of 0.1 and hard-sphere radius of 60 Å:
 ```
-python shape2sas.py --subunit_type ellipsoid --dimension "50, 60, 50" --S HS --r_hs 60 --model_name ellipsoid_HS
+python shape2sas.py --subunit_type ellipsoid --dimension 50,60,50 --S HS --S_par 0.1,60 --model_name ellipsoid_HS
 open plot.png points_ellipsoid_HS.png
 ```
 Aggregation can also be simulated through a structure factor.
-Below a sample with 10% of the particles being aggregated (frac).
-There are 90 particles per aggregate (N_aggr) and the simulated aggregates have an effective radius (R_eff) of 60 Å:
+Below a sample containing aggregates wirh effective radius of 60, 90 particles per aggregate.
+A fraction of 10% of the particles are aggregated, the rest are monomeric:
 ```
-python shape2sas.py --subunit_type ellipsoid --dimension "50, 60, 50" --S aggregation --N_aggr 90 --R_eff 60 --frac 0.1 --model_name ellipsoid_aggr
+python shape2sas.py --subunit_type ellipsoid --dimension "50, 60, 50" --S aggregation --S_par 60,90,0.1 --model_name ellipsoid_aggr
 open plot.png points_ellipsoid_aggr.png
 ```
 <p align="center" id="example3">